XPandora/CHECKER/README.md

-# Clickbait-Thumbnail-Detection
+# CHECKER
-Codebase and dataset for *Detecting Clickbait Thumbnails with Weak Supervision and Co-Teaching*.
+Codebase and dataset for *CHECKER: Detecting Clickbait Thumbnails with Weak Supervision and Co-Teaching*.

+## Setups

+The basic environment is as follows
+- snorkel==0.9.3
+- pytorch==1.5.0
+- torchvision==0.6.0
+- gensim==4.0.0b0
+- block.bootstrap.pytorch==0.1.6

+The used GloVe word vectors can be directly downloaded from: https://drive.google.com/file/d/1R-K4PoPll7GCJ2d92dWcIixQtLJcx7At/view?usp=sharing

 ## Data
 - Dataset with feature engineering results is provided in Data/Dataset_with_feature.csv.
 Use the following code you can have a brief view: